lamoureuxk2/DeliveryRequestFactoryFramework/README.md

 # Implementation Description

 This application will use a Factory style creational pattern to create Delivery requests, which will be sent to drivers.
+The application will serve as a factory for Delivery Requests.
 There will be four classes in this project: Shop, Delivery Request, Driver, and Main.

 Driver class will have data fields for name (final String) and current request (DeliveryRequest).
 The setter method for the Request will only set a new request if there is not currently one.
 The method will return a boolean, true if a new request was taken, false if the request was rejected.
 The constructor will take in a String for the driver's name.